osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/pi-adapter-for-bacnet-data-source-configuration.md

 To use the BACnet adapter, you must configure the data source to receive data.

+**Note:** This procedure uses cURL commands for REST endpoint configuration, but other options are available.
+For more information, see [Configuration tools](xref:ConfigurationTools).

 ## Configure BACnet data source

 Complete the following steps to configure the BACnet data source.
-Use the `api/v1/configuration/<ComponentId>/DataSource` REST endpoint to add or edit the configuration.
+Use the `POST` method in conjunction with the following endpoint to initialize the configuration: `api/v1/configuration/<ComponentId>/DataSource`.

-**Note:** This procedure uses cURL commands for REST endpoint configuration, but other options are available.
-For more information, see [Configuration tools](xref:ConfigurationTools).

 1. Using a text editor, create an empty text file.

 1. Copy and paste an example configuration for a BACnet router or routed device into the file.

-    See [BACnet data source examples](#bacnet-data-source-examples) for sample JSON.
+    For sample JSON, see [BACnet data source examples](#bacnet-data-source-examples).

 1. Update the example JSON parameters for your environment.